 Bring your community together to find climate solutions.
 Read below to open a broad, five-topic discussion guide from Earth Day Network about how to be more resilient, how to advocate to your leaders and how you can turn the threat of climate change into an opportunity for a better community.

 If local health guidelines recommend against gatherings, choose a good phone or video calling platform.
 Make sure it will work for everyone participating!

-Invite people you know — friends, family, coworkers — and people who you would normally reach out to for help, like neighbors and off-duty firefighters and police officers.
+Invite people you know — friends, family, coworkers — and people who you would normally reach out to for help in a climate-related event, like neighbors, firefighters, and police officers.
 Word of mouth, a Facebook event and phone calls are all good ways to get people to attend.
 We courage you to start with a small group for a deeper discussion; larger groups can be brought together in a formal teach-in.

 Food is a big part of a smooth conversation.
 Consider making snacks yourself or asking your guests to bring a dish to share.
 Make sure you have enough comfortable seating.

 How would you like to have your talk?
 Arrange your seating in a circle to involve the whole group, pair people off around a table for one-on-one discussions or invite a local expert and have them present on your topic of choice.
 Encourage every voice to participate and ask questions of quieter participants to ensure that everyone is comfortable with sharing their thoughts.

 Agreeing on the goals of a discussion is a great way to begin and focus your conversation.
 Do you want a solid neighborhood emergency protocol?
 Clear pathways for action?
 A contact list to get more people involved?
 Decide on a few goals with your group at the beginning and keep mentioning those goals when you feel the need to refocus the talk.